Building on four billion years of innovation to develop new safeguards for biology.

 Biological foundation models and biodesign tools are transforming our ability to create novel proteins and pushing the boundaries of synthetic biology.
 They also pose new challenges for biosecurity due to the potential for engineering dangerous functions.

-Fourth Eon Bio is evaluating AI-enabled protein design in the context of biosecurity screening, and seeking to understand the capabilities of current models in generating novel proteins that challenge existing safeguards.
+Fourth Eon Bio is evaluating AI-enabled protein design in the context of biosecurity screening, and seeking to understand the capabilities of current models in generating novel proteins that could challenge existing safeguards.

 Functional sequence screening